 Emerging filmmakers of any age who self-identify as queer or trans.
 Must be available for 8 online workshops on Thursday evenings between 7pm and 10pm ET.
-There will be 5-6 workshops between the beginning of November and mid-December, and another 2-3 workshops in January and February.
 Participants can be living anywhere in Canada, provided their internet access will allow participation in video calls.

 Our curatorial mandate is to centre the programming of work by and about queer and trans people of colour, Indigenous people, and people with disabilities, as well as the work of local artists, low-income, DIY filmmakers, and emerging artists.
 As such, we encourage self-identifying in your application if you belong to one of these priority groups.